November 28: Today in Royal History

 Full name: Mary Lilian Henriette Lucie Josephine Ghislaine

 Lilian and Leopold married in a religious ceremony on September 11, 1941.
-This was against Belgian law which required a civil ceremony to be held first.
+This was against Belgian law requiring a civil ceremony to be held first.
 They had planned to wait until after the war to hold a civil ceremony, but Lilian’s pregnancy led them to hold the civil ceremony on December 6, 1941, at which point their marriage was made public.
 The announcement was met with mixed reactions from the Belgian people.
-While some sent congratulations, many others felt that the marriage sullied the memory of Leopold’s first wife, their beloved Queen Astrid who had died in a car accident and that Lilian was nothing more than a “social climber.”
+While some sent congratulations, many others felt that the marriage sullied the memory of Leopold’s first wife, their beloved Queen Astrid who died in a car accident, and that Lilian was nothing more than a “social climber.”
 Despite this, the couple had a very close and happy marriage.
 She also had a close relationship with Leopold’s three children – Josephine-Charlotte, Baudouin, and Albert.
 Leopold gave Lilian the title ‘Princess de Réthy’, and it was decided that any children would not have succession rights.
 They would, however, be styled and titled HRH Prince/Princess of Belgium.
 Lilian and Leopold had three children.

 Unofficial Royalty: Princess Lilian, Princess de Réthy